-Dobbies Garden Centre has launched a national campaign called "Here We Grow" to help local communities develop green spaces and gardens.
+"Helping Your Community Grow" is a national initiative to help local communities develop green spaces and gardens.

 The scheme provides funding, assistance and support to community groups, projects, schools and charities located near one of their garden centres.

-The Gardening for the Disabled Trust provides grants to people in the UK to enable them continue gardening despite age, illness or disability.
+The Gardening with Disabilities Trust provides grants to people in the UK to enable them continue gardening despite age, illness or disability.

 It helps with adaptations, the cost of tools and raised beds as well as advice and information on different aids and techniques.